splunk/splunk-sap-logserv/docs/content/install-setup/prerequisites.md

-### :material-circle-box:{ .taiconcolor } SAP LogServ for Amazon Web Services (AWS)
+### :material-circle-box:{ .taiconcolor } SAP ECS running in Amazon Web Services (AWS)

-For SAP ECS LogServ running in Amazon Web Services (AWS) you need to install this additional Splunk Technical Add-on as well.
+If you have SAP ECS running in Amazon Web Services (AWS) you need to install this additional Splunk Technical Add-on as well.

-- <a href="https://splunkbase.splunk.com/app/1876" target="_blank">Splunk Add-on for Amazon Web Services (AWS)</a>
+- <a href="https://splunkbase.splunk.com/app/1876" target="_blank">Splunk Add-on for Amazon Web Services (AWS) Download</a>
+- <a href="https://splunk.github.io/splunk-add-on-for-amazon-web-services/Installationandconfiguration/" target="_blank">Splunk Add-on for Amazon Web Services (AWS) Documentation</a>

+Addition configuration instructions for the Splunk Add-on for Amazon Web Services (AWS) are provided in the [Setup walkthroughs](../install-setup/setup-walkthroughs.md) after the prerequisite steps have been completed so just install for now.

 ## :material-circle-box:{ .cboxmove } Next Steps